luizfelipeairesoares/wash-hands/README.md

 # wash-hands

 Wash hands is a small project to show my code, make some tests and, basically, just mess around with iOS development.
-The main idea is to not use any dependencies at all, or as less as possible.
+The main idea is to not use any dependencies at all, or the bare minimum.

 ---